-Beyond the pilot: How to build a successful RPA program
+How to build an RPA program successfully

 In a recent article, we explored three requirements for successful robotic process automation (RPA): choosing the right processes to automate, improving their efficiency, and preparing your data.
 If you’ve followed these steps and conducted a satisfactory pilot, it’s time to think about replicating your success across multiple lines of business and planning for the continued effectiveness of your RPA program.